feliciahsieh/holbertonschool-interview_prep/0x0A-nqueens/README.md

 <p align="center"><img src="nqueens.png" height="400px" /></p>

 ## Welcome
-Find N non-attacking Queens chess piece that can be placed on an N×N chessboard.
-The solution should use backtracking.
+This program deals with the [N-Queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle), where the program will find N non-attacking Queens chess pieces that can be placed on an N × N chessboard.
+The solution should use backtracking (recursion).
+The minimum size of the board is 4 x 4.

 ## Algorithm